burkisilin/RoofStacks_API_Test_Case/README.md

 ## Introduction & Project Structure

 All the test data sets for test cases are included in ./config/test_datas.py file.
-For some endpoints, request body has generated dynamically with given parameters.
+For some endpoints, request body has generated dynamically with given parameters.<br />
-Test scripts are located in /tests/test_api.py
+Test scripts are located in ./tests/test_api.py<br />
+Example test results can be found at ./Test Results folder<br />

 ## Setup & Run